Since our humble beginnings in the mid 1990’s, Turning Leaf has and continues to be a family owned and operated organization.

 In 2003, Sami Sr. and Rachel’s son, Sami W. Al Jallad transitioned into the role of Executive Director after having served within various direct care, operational, and administrative positions within the organization.
 Having served within the family business environment from a relatively young age along with education in business and health care administration, Sami W. made a natural commitment to continue the work of positively impacting the lives of the people served by Turning Leaf.
 Since assuming the position of Executive Director, Sami W. Al Jallad has sought and achieved the organization’s first CARF accreditation, expansion of the scope of best-practice treatment services offered, and the strengthening of the recovery continuum through the addition of multiple apartment and residential programs throughout the State of Michigan.

-In the spirit of carrying forward the tradition of the husband and wife team, since 2011 Sami W. is pleased to be supported by his wife, Destiny Saucedo-Al Jallad in the position of Director of Operations.
+In the spirit of carrying forward the tradition of the husband and wife team, since 2011 Sami W. is pleased to be supported by his wife, Destiny Saucedo-Al Jallad in the position of Access Manager.
 Prior to joining the Turning Leaf family team, Destiny’s expertise was in the field of school and community psychology; having held multiple positions within the State of Michigan Department of Human Services, Oakland County Probate and most recently as a School Psychologist in a local Lansing-area school district.
-Destiny’s primary focus has been to strengthen Turning Leaf’s clinical and operational scope of practice while maintaining the highest levels of professionalism in the spirit of the Al Jallad family mission.

 This belief, to treat individuals and stakeholders as family, continues to guide and shape the relationships that we form with the people that we serve, the people that we employ, and our many community stakeholders.
 Almost twenty years later, we are confident of this fact as evidenced by the countless number of lives that we have impacted and stakeholder relationships that we have developed over the years.

 The Al Jallad Family